 That said, even once you have officially left, stick around for a little while to make sure things go smoothly and mentor the new successor if required.
 It’s a fine balance, though – you can expect to still have an impact, but you must truly step aside.

 The Department of Industry, Innovation and Science has some good resources that help you gather your thoughts and start important conversations.
 They even have a helpful Succession Plan Template and Guide.
 If you aren’t confident in navigating this process yourself, enlist the help of a trusted business adviser or coach.

 We’ve looked at succession planning for the founding owner, but what about the next generation’s perspective?
 Next time, we’ll explore the process of ‘growing into’ the top job in your family’s business.

-Our team of Tenfold business coaches are experienced at mentoring clients through the succession planning process in their family business.
-You can read some of their stories on our testimonials page.
+The team at Tenfold are the best business coaches in Australia, with awards for Business Coach of The Year and Business Coaching Firm of the Year in 2020, 2019, 2018, 2017.
+We are experienced in mentoring clients through the complex process of succession planning in their family business.
+You can read some of our success stories on our testimonials page.